eperedo/blog/source/_posts/objection-orm.md

 Objection.js is built on an SQL query builder called knex.
 All databases supported by knex are supported by objection.js.
 SQLite3, Postgres and MySQL are thoroughly tested.
 ```

-Basically I can define classes and use Objection to map that classes to a table.
+Basically I can define classes and use [Objection.js](https://vincit.github.io/objection.js) to map that classes to a table.
 Objection gives me a lot of great methods who allows me to interact with the database and make simple/complex SQL queries in a clean way.

 ### Installation